kiwicom/nitrolib/docs/components.md

 Translates the supplied key.

 > The text output can be transformed using the `transform` function.
+You can use arrow functions - the component does not implement pure render.

 Context needs:
 * **intl**